sissaschool/xmlschema/README.rst

     >>> my_schema = xmlschema.XMLSchema('xmlschema/tests/cases/examples/vehicles/vehicles.xsd')

 .. note::
-    For XSD 1.1 schemas use the class :class:`XMLSchema11`, because the default class :class:`XMLSchema` is still an alias of the XSD 1.0 validator class :class:`XMLSchema10`.
+    For XSD 1.1 schemas use the class `XMLSchema11`, because the default class `XMLSchema` is still an alias of the XSD 1.0 validator class `XMLSchema10`.
-    From next minor release (v1.1) the default class will become :class:`XMLSchema11`.
+    From next minor release (v1.1) the default class will become `XMLSchema11`.

 The schema can be used to validate XML documents: